 Dr Marius Ostrowski

-I am a social theorist and political researcher, working primarily within the fields of political thought and intellectual history.
-My primary research focus is on public opinion, political ideologies (socialism, social democracy, and Europeanism), and the history of early-C20th political thought (especially Weimar Germany).
-I am a passionate supporter of widening access and diversity in higher education to include all those discriminated against on grounds of income, gender, race, sexual orientation, or disability.
+I am a social theorist and political researcher, working primarily within the fields of political thought and the history of ideas.
+My primary research focus is on the study of ideologies, in particular how ideologies gain influence among the population, reflected in how public opinion is formed and expressed.
+Through my research, I aim to help contemporary progressive movements respond better to the rising salience of identity politics and sustainability, and the threat of authoritarianism and populist nationalism.
+In this vein, I am a passionate supporter of widening access and diversity in higher education to include all those discriminated against on grounds of income, gender, race, sexual orientation, or disability.

 - Examination Fellow, All Souls College (from 2013 to 2020)